Sarawak National Party

-The Sarawak National Party known by its acronym as "SNAP", is now a defunct political party in Malaysia.
-It was a member party of the Alliance Party from 1963 to 1966 and a member of Barisan Nasional (BN) coalition from 1976 until its expulsion in 2004.
+The Sarawak National Party (SNAP; Parti Kebangsaan Sarawak) was a Sarawak-based political party in Malaysia.
+It was a member party of the Alliance Party from 1963 to 1966 and a member of Barisan Nasional (BN) from 1976 until its expulsion in 2004.
 It contested the General Election in 2004 as well as the Sarawak state elections of 2006 and 2011 as an opposition party.

-SNAP joined the federal opposition Pakatan Rakyat (PR) coalition from April 2010 to April 2011.
+The party became a component the then federal opposition Pakatan Rakyat (PR) coalition in April 2010, lasting only a year when, in April 2011, the party exited the coalition due to seat allocation disagreements with the People's Justice Party (PKR).

-SNAP was initially deregistered on 5 November 2002 by the Registrar of Societies (RoS). and was uphold by the Federal Court of Malaysia on 17 January 2013 because its failure to resolve the party leadership crisis.
+Having been initially deregistered on 5 November 2002 by the Registrar of Societies (RoS), the party was finally deregistered on 17 January 2013 after the prior ruling was upheld by the Federal Court of Malaysia due to the party's failure to resolve its leadership crisis.

 History

 Early years

-The SNAP was formed on 10 April 1961, the third party to be formed after the Sarawak United Peoples' Party (SUPP) and Parti Negara Sarawak (PANAS), open the way for Dayaks' active participation not only in the effort to prepare Sarawak's Independence, but also to be fully involved in political activities.
-Although there were Dayak in SUPP and PANAS, which were and are objectives respectively, the Dayaks' interest in the two parties were secondary and their roles minimal.
+The Sarawak National Party (SNAP) was founded on 10 April 1961, the third oldest political party to be formed in Sarawak after the Sarawak United Peoples' Party (SUPP) and Parti Negara Sarawak (PANAS).
+Its foundation opened the path for the active participation of ethnic Dayaks not only in the effort towards Sarawak's independence, but also for the community's full involvement in post-independence politics.
+Although there were ethnic Dayaks in SUPP and PANAS, the interests of the Dayaks were seen as secondary within the two parties and their leadership roles were minimal.

-Thus the Dayaks, particularly the Ibans felt that they might be left behind in the decision making of Sarawak that was desirous of becoming an independent country, if they did not have their own.
-So SNAP was born in Betong, Second Division, and its formation was greatly welcomed by the vast majority of the Ibans, who formed one-third of Sarawak's population then.
-Among the founders were Stephen Kalong Ningkan, who become its secretary-general, Jonathan Samuel Tinker (Chairman), Edward Howell, Edwin Howell, Ivory Kedit, Mathew Dana Ujai, David Lawrence Usit, Nyipa Julin and Lionel Bediman Anak Ketit.
+The Dayaks, particularly the Ibans, feared their community would be left behind in the decision makings of Sarawak, which was actively seeking independence, if they didn't have their own party.
+Thus, the Sarawak National Party was founded in Betong, Second Division, and its formation was celebrated by the vast majority of Ibans, who back then formed one-third of Sarawak's population.
+Among the party's founders were Stephen Kalong Ningkan, who became its secretary-general, Jonathan Samuel Tinker, the party's founding chairman, along with Edward Howell, Edwin Howell, Ivory Kedit, Mathew Dana Ujai, David Lawrence Usit, Nyipa Julin and Lionel Bediman Anak Ketit.

-The first general assembly of the party was held on 29 April 1961 at Munggu Bangkit, Betong, where the party was born.
-It became the party headquarters.
-About 300 people throughout Sarawak attend the assembly.
-Soon after the assembly, Ningkan and Tinker went to the First, Fourth and Fifth Divisions canvassing for membership and at the same time forming branches and sub-branches.
-It took them three months before returning to Betong.
-Edward Jeli who joined the party later canvassed for membership in Miri while others concentrated in the Second Division.
+The first general assembly of the party was held on 29 April 1961 at Munggu Bangkit, Betong, where the party was formally established.
+The locality would go on to become the party's headquarters.
+An estimated 300 participants throughout the entirety of Sarawak attended the assembly.
+Soon after, Ningkan and Tinker went to the First, Fourth and Fifth Divisions canvassing for membership and, at the same time, forming party branches and sub-branches.
+The canvass took them three months before returning to Betong.
+Edward Jeli, who joined the party afterwards, canvassed for membership in Miri, while the others concentrated on the Second Division.